4thel00z/ccdown/README.md

 ## Number of threads

 The number of threads can be set using the `-t` flag.
 The default value is 10.
 It is advised to use the default value to avoid being blocked by the server.
-If you make too many requests in a short period of time, you will satrt receiving `403` errors which are unrecoverable and cannot be retried by the downloader.
+If you make too many requests in a short period of time, you will start receiving `403` errors which are unrecoverable and cannot be retried by the downloader.